dmkael/python-project-52/README.md

     ```

-You also need to specify allowed hosts in the `ALLOWED_HOSTS` section of the `settings.py` file for the service to function correctly.:
+You optionally can specify allowed hosts and add some external hostnames/IP's in the `ALLOWED_HOSTS` section of the `settings.py` file for the service to function correctly besides the localhost:

 - __Linux:__